 Here too you will enjoy walking among the traditional Cycladic architecture with its whitewashed houses, blue-domed churches and narrow winding paths.

 Skaros Rock is located in Imerovigli.
-It is a rocky outcropping on which there was once a medieval castle, which was built here in the 13th century. century Venetians.
-But it was destroyed in 19. century due to an earthquake.
+It is a rocky outcropping that was once the site of a medieval castle built by the Venetians in the 13th century.
+But it was destroyed in 19th century due to an earthquake.

 If you want to experience a fantastic view of the caldera and the surrounding villages, don’t miss Skaros Rock.